stackforge/pecan/docs/source/databases.rst

 ----------------
 There are several approaches that can be taken to wrap your application's requests with calls to appropriate model function calls.
 One approach is WSGI middleware.
-We also recommend Pecan hooks (see ref:`hooks`).
+We also recommend Pecan :ref:`hooks`.
 Pecan comes with ``TransactionHook``, a hook which can be used to wrap requests in transactions for you.
-To use it, you simply include it in your project's ``app.py`` file and pass it a set of functions related to database binding::
+To use it, simply include it in your project's ``app.py`` file and pass it a set of functions related to database binding::

+    from pecan import conf, make_app
+    from pecan.hooks import TransactionHook
+    from test_project import model

     app = make_app(
         conf.app.root,